Pro Wrestlers vs Zombies: Synopsis

-Piper and Sarah reunite and find a way out of the prison while Angus confronts Shane who tells him that he's glad he killed Billy and that he'd do it again.
-Angus commands his hoard to kill Shane but he fights them off and manages to escape the prison.
-Piper and Sarah see the zombie hoard leaving the prison and realize that if they get to the city then it could lead to a full blown outbreak and so decide to stay and fight.
-They manage to fend the zombies off but Angus asks for and receives more power from the ancient demon.
+Piper and Sarah reunite and find a way out of the prison while Angus confronts Shane, who tells him that he's glad he killed Billy and that he'd do it again.
+Angus commands his horde to kill Shane but he fights them off and manages to flee.
+Piper and Sarah see the zombie horde leaving the prison and realize that if they get to the city then it could lead to a full blown outbreak.
+They decide to stay and fight, managing to handle the zombies while Angus asks for and receives more power from the ancient demon.
 Shane escapes the prison soon after and Piper confesses that he knows that Shane killed Billy on purpose, heartbroken that his friend would do something so careless.
 Angus summons another group of zombies who turn out to be Shane's family, including his brother Troy, his nephew Nicky and his mother.
 Shane pleads with Angus to turn them back but when he is refused he tearfully makes the decision to kill his family members to spare them a fate worse than death.
-With Shane emotionally broken, Angus summons more zombies and Shane is finally overpowered and killed.
+With Shane emotionally broken, Angus calls upon more zombies and Shane is finally overpowered and killed.

 Piper and Sarah notice that every time the zombie of the nurse Angus originally turned is hit, the other zombies seem to suffer damage as well.
 They realize that she is the original zombie and kill her which breaks the spell and causes the other zombies to die once and for all.
 With his army of the undead defeated, Angus tries for one last kill shot at Piper but is overpowered and killed.
 Piper and Sarah embrace and rejoice at having survived their ordeal.